Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 Llama 3.1 Version Release Date: July 23, 2024

-Context Size in App Settings
+Context Length in App Settings

 Dify > Model Provider > Ollama

-When adding an Ollama model to Dify, you can override the default value of 4096 for Model context size and Upper bound for max tokens.
+When adding an Ollama model to Dify, you can override the default value of 4096 for Model context length and Upper bound for max tokens.
 Since setting a upper limit may make debugging difficult if issues arise, it’s better to set both values to the model’s context length and adjust the Size of content window in individual AI apps.

 Continue > “models”

-In the “models” section of the config.json, you can add multiple settings for different context sizes by including a description like “Fastest Max Size” or “4096“.
+In the “models” section of the config.json, you can add multiple settings for different context length by including a description like “Fastest Max Size” or “4096“.
 For example, I set the title to “Chat: llama3.1:8b-instruct-fp16 (Fastest Max Size)” and changed the contextLength value to 24576 and maxTokens value to 12288.
 This combination was the highest that I confirmed working perfectly on my Mac with 32 GB RAM.

 {